discretize/discretize-guides/builds/elementalist/power-tempest/index.md

 </Card>

 <Card title="Advanced Notes">
-* Always cast <Skill name="Lightning Orb"/> from as far as possible
+* Always cast <Skill name="Lightning Orb"/> from as far as possible.
-* Try to place the outer ring of <Skill name="Overload Air"/> directly on the target and make sure the cast actually finishes
+* Try to place the outer ring of <Skill name="Overload Air"/> directly on the target and make sure the cast actually finishes.
-* Cast <Skill name="Invoke Lightning"/> while standing inside the target's hitbox to make sure all strikes hit
+* Cast <Skill name="Invoke Lightning"/> while standing inside the target's hitbox to make sure all strikes hit.
-* Remember to already switch to the next attunement *while* casting skills
+* Remember to already switch to the next attunement *while* casting skills.
-* <Skill name="Arc Lightning"/> (your <Skill name="Air Attunement"/> auto-attack) deals more damage the longer you channel it, but every other skill has a higher priority
+* <Skill name="Arc Lightning"/> (your <Skill name="Air Attunement"/> auto-attack) deals more damage the longer you channel it, but every other skill has a higher priority.
 </Card>
 </GridItem>
 </Grid>